clartaq/cwiki/resources/private/md/Text_Formatting.md

     (+ 2 my-x)))
 ```

 There are a couple of additional ways to show code listings too.
-They won't be described here, but you can look at [[Code Formatting and Highlighting]] for more details
+They aren't described here, but you can look at [[Code Formatting and Highlighting]] for more details

 ## Tables <a name="tables"></a> ##